-Choosing your solid shampoo carefully is an important part of succeeding with using a shampoo bar in hard water.
 Not all types of shampoo bars work well in hard water due to a combination of the ingredients they use and their PH level.
 If you live in a hard water area, the best shampoo bars to use are going to be those that contain cleansing ingredients like surfactants.

 Here are some of my favourite shampoo bars that I’ve used that work perfectly in hard water: